The Voice: la plus belle voix season 4

 The Voice: la plus belle voix (season 4) is the fourth season of the French reality singing competition, created by media tycoon John de Mol.
 It was aired from 10 January 2015 to 24 April 2015 on TF1.

 One of the important premises of the show is the quality of the singing talent.
 Four coaches, themselves popular performing artists, train the talents in their group and occasionally perform with them.
 Talents are selected in blind auditions, where the coaches cannot see, but only hear the auditioner.

 Three of the coaches continued from season 3, namely were Florent Pagny, Jenifer and Mika.
 But the fourth coach Garou from seasons 1, 2 and 3 was replaced by singer Zazie being the first season for judging in the show.
-Lilian Renaud of Team Zazie was the fourth season winner with finale held on April 24, 2015.
+Lilian Renaud was the fourth season winner with finale held on April 24, 2015, marking Zazie's first win as a coach and the first female coach to win a season.
 Anne Sila from Team Florent Pagny was the runner-up.